mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;number&gt; (default: Value of `MENDER_PARTITION_ALIGNMENT`)

-Specifies the offset from the start of the raw block storage where the U-Boot environment should be stored, expressed in bytes.
-The default is equal to `MENDER_PARTITION_ALIGNMENT_KB` (converted to bytes), and if the value is overridden, it must also be aligned to `MENDER_PARTITION_ALIGNMENT_KB`.
+Specifies the offset from the start of the raw block storage for placing the U-Boot environment, expressed in bytes.
+The default is equal to `MENDER_PARTITION_ALIGNMENT_KB` (converted to bytes), and must align with `MENDER_PARTITION_ALIGNMENT_KB` if the value is overwritten.

 #### `MENDER_UBOOT_POST_SETUP_COMMANDS`

 > Value: &lt;U-Boot command string&gt; (default: empty)

-A set of U-Boot commands to be executed at the end of the MENDER_SETUP code in the MENDER_BOOTENV.
+A set of U-Boot commands to executed at the end of the MENDER_SETUP code in the MENDER_BOOTENV.